The News Philadelphians Use: Analyzing the Local Media Landscape

 The following table displays the completes by mode across each wave and in total along with the completion rates.

-screenshot 2023 02 27 at 3.31.17 pm
+Screenshot 2023 02 27 at 3.31.17 PM

 Notes: Wave 2 hard copy completes are lower than Wave 1 because the Wave 2 final reminder mailing which included the hard copy questionnaire was only sent to two regions (Lower Northeast Philly and Upper Northeast Philly), since all other regions had achieved their goal number of completes by that point.